kaby76/AntlrVSIX/README.md

 * Generalized fold/unfold/pack grammar rule refactorings.
 * Elimination of left recursion.

-## Planned for v6.0:
+## Release notes for v6.0:

-* Add selection of colors for grammar symbols in options.
+* Added selection of colors for grammar symbols in options.
 (I am now using Dark theme in Visual Studio 2019.)
-* Change options to use Newtonsoft.Json (breaking change--remove ~/.antlrvsixrc).
+* Changed options to use Newtonsoft.Json (breaking change--remove ~/.antlrvsixrc).
-* Add refactoring to sort mode sections in lexer grammars.
+* Added refactoring to sort mode sections in lexer grammars.
-* Add code to abbreviate action blocks in hover tool tips.
+* Added code to abbreviate action blocks in hover tool tips.
-* Add code to allow multiple definitions of a symbol.
+* Added code to allow multiple definitions of a symbol.
 This can happen for lexer symbols defined in a tokens section and as a lexer rule.
 * Bug fixes.